 Penn State Behrend GMAT Requirements

-Any applicant whose GPA is 3.0 or greater (cumulative or last 60 credits), will need to obtain a minimum of 450 on the GMAT total score; this is the absolute minimum that we will accept for admission consideration.
+Any applicant whose GPA is 3.0 or greater (cumulative or last 60 credits) or who have been in the professional workforce for a minimum of 8 years will be required to provide a minimum, total GMAT score of 450; this is the absolute minimum that we will accept for admission consideration.

-If your GPA is less than 3.0, you can determine your GMAT minimum requirement using the formula below.
+If your GPA was less than 3.0, you can determine your GMAT minimum requirement using the formula below.

 Take your GPA (cumulative or last 60 credits, whichever is higher) multiply it by 200, then subtract 1,050.
 The remaining number, rounded to the next highest tenth, is the minimum score that you are required to obtain, to be considered for the MBA program.